greenmtnboy/fundiverse/docs/src/install/robinhood.md

 ## Robinhood Setup

 ::: warning
-Robinhood access uses a open-source library that is not officially supported by Robinhood.
-It is possible that this library will break in the future.
-If you are concerned about this, please use Alpaca.
+Robinhood access uses a open-source library that is not officially supported by Robinhood, [robin-stocks](https://github.com/jmfernandes/robin_stocks).
+Ensure you are comfortable with this library as well.
 :::

 ### Prod